 - Touch.
 There are a wide variety of ways to engage the senior with tactile experiences to spark memories.
 Most-loved previous activities such as knitting, gardening, painting, sewing, or working with tools may be altered in line with the older adult’s specific ability and interest levels.
 Even just getting the opportunity to hold a skein of yarn and knitting needles, or to place hands in a tub of cool, damp topsoil can evoke pleasant memories.

-Home With You Senior Care’s expertly trained dementia care specialists are highly skilled in meeting seniors with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life every single day.
+Home With You Senior Care’s expertly trained dementia caregivers highly skilled in meeting seniors with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life every single day.
 Give us a call at 410-756-0959 for a free-of-charge in-home assessment, during which we get acquainted with your loved one and the challenges being faced, and to let you know how we can help.
-Reach out today to the Howard County senior care professionals families trust most to learn more about our top-rated home care services.
+Reach out today to the professionals in dementia care in Ellicott City and the surrounding areas families trust most to learn more about our top-rated home care services.